 The first mention of this particular running gag in the Discworld canon (to be featured most prominently in Guards!
 Guards!).

-It is not quite the earliest appearance in Terry's work, though: he also uses it on p.
-46/55 of The Dark Side of the Sun.
+This is not the earliest appearance in Terry's overall work, though: he also uses it on p.
+46 of The Dark Side of the Sun.